QMagen/QMagen/Readme.md

 * **Setting.SAVENAME**\
   To set the name of folder saving many-body simulation results in **Tmp**, including the model informationn and their corresponding thermodynamics data.
 ### Fitting Results ###
 The landscape information of Bayesian optimization will also be stored in **Tmp** after the specified number of iterations (Group_MaxEvalu in ImportBOPara.m) is finished.
-The result contains a class **BayesianOptimization** called **res** which include parameters??value and corresponding loss function objective value of each iterations.
-To get the landscape predicted by Bayesian optimization one can use **PlotScript/LandscapePlot.m**.
+The result contains a class **BayesianOptimization** called **res** which include parameter and corresponding loss function values at each iterations.
+To show the landscape estimated by Bayesian optimization one can call **PlotScript/LandscapePlot.m**.
 ## Maintainer ##
 * Yuan Gao, Beihang University\
   mail: 17231064@buaa.edu.cn